 Prior to finalizing the individual costs, select services were shadow priced.
-Records submitted by the PH-MCOs as subcapitated services were valid services that should contribute to a recipient's total health care cost.
-Therefore, to ensure that a reasonable payment was attributed to these subcapitated services, shadow pricing was applied to these records.
-To price subcapitated services, a fee schedule was developed using the average PH-MCO-paid amount once outliers had been removed.
+Records that were submitted by the PH-MCOs as sub-capitated services are valid services that should contribute to a recipient's total health care cost.
+Therefore, to ensure that a reasonable payment was attributed to these sub-capitated services, shadow pricing was applied to these records.
+To price sub-capitated services, a fee schedule was developed using the average PH-MCO-paid amount once outliers had been removed.
 This fee schedule was developed at the procedure code level for professional services and at the revenue code level for outpatient services.
 When developing the shadow pricing fee schedule, claims associated with the following types of services were excluded:

-- Bundled services. - Subcapitated and zero pay claim lines.
+- · Bundled services - Sub-capitated and zero pay claim lines